fsdevcom2000/mikrotik-wifi-monitoring/README.md

 System → Scripts
 ```

-Create a new script:
+Create a new script, for example:

 ```text
 monitor
 ```

-Paste the script code.
+Paste the WiFi Device Monitor script code.

 ---